-If your first language is not English, and your language skills need upgrading before you can enrol in COMM 0005, this course is for you.
-It includes the speaking, listening, writing, and reading skills needed to carry out writing and speaking tasks in COMM 0005 and in other BCIT courses.
+If your first language is not English, and your language skills need upgrading before you can enroll in COMM 0005, this course is for you.
+It includes the speaking, listening, writing, and reading skills needed to carry out the writing and speaking tasks in COMM 0005 and in other BCIT courses.
+You will find a very heavy emphasis is placed on improving your writing skills.

-In this course, you will learn about the programs offered at BCIT.
-As you read, write, and talk about these programs, you'll cover areas such as description, classification, cause and effect, and comparison and contrast.
+In this course, you will learn about the programs offered at BCIT, As you read, write and talk about these programs, you'll cover areas such as description, classification, cause and effect, and comparison and contrast.

 Classes will include lessons on specific grammatical structures; you'll learn to recognize and correct errors in your own work, as well as in other students' work.
-Follow-up activities include readings, speaking, writing, and listening tasks requiring the use of these grammatical structures.
+You will learn pre-writing strategies and how to organise your materials before attempting a writing task or an oral presentation.

 Successful completion of this course will give you the skills you need to succeed in your future courses.
-A grade of 65% in this course meets the prerequisite requirement for COMM 0005.
+A grade of 65% in this course meets the minimum prerequisite requirement for COMM 0005.